Nate-Cheney/Ollama-RAG/README.md

     ```

 2. Prompt Selection
--   The predefined prompts allow for easy agent-like questioning.
+-   The predefined prompts allow for an easy way to provide context and instructions prior to questioning.

 3. Questions
 -   The LLM will use the prompt selected in step 2 as instructions for how to handle the question.
 -   After a question has been answered the user will have a chance to ask more.